18F/identity-pki/README.md

 ## Want To Contribute To This Repo?

-If you'd like to open pull requests in `identity-devops`, you'll need the following prerequisites configured:
+Pull requests are welcome!
+If possible, please test out your new code before opening a PR.
+For the most effective testing, you'll want to have the following configured:

 - An AWS IAM user account with `AssumeRole` access to run Terraform commands
 - A personal sandbox environment set up properly in AWS
 - Your GitHub account has been added to an 18F group with access to open PRs in this repo

-Be sure to follow our [PR Acceptance Criteria](https://login-handbook.app.cloud.gov/articles/devops-acceptance-criteria.html#pull-requests) when opening PRs.
+Lastly, be sure to follow our [PR Acceptance Criteria](https://login-handbook.app.cloud.gov/articles/devops-acceptance-criteria.html#pull-requests) when opening PRs.
+If you need assistance with testing your work, please let us know in the PR body.

 ## Documentation Links